Ben-Murray-ie/Database-Design-Development/README.md

 ---

-In this project, we used PHPMyAdmin and MySQL to create a relational database model of a dentist's practice, with mock patients, appointements and procedures etc which can be accessed conviently via custom views.
+In this project, we used PHPMyAdmin and MySQL to create a relational database model of a dentist's practice, with mock patients, appointments and procedures etc which can be accessed conviently via custom views.

 ---